 About OIF

-The main program produced by OIF are a series of script-to-screen film challenges, held throughout the year.
+The main programs offered by OIF is a series of script-to-screen film challenges, held throughout the year.
 Selected films are showcased on the big screen.
 The premiere screenings at a commercial theater are followed by a Red Carpet Awards Ceremony.
 Networking parties are also held so that connections between cast, crew and production leads can be made face to face.

 For early enthusiasts, OIF facilitates entry into the field of filmmaking by facilitating and promoting active engagement in independent productions.
 OIF offers a platform for film crew and talent to network, collaborate and hone their skills; Members can gain experience and add to their knowledge base.
 OIF also promotes the growth of the Florida Independent Film community in general.
 Since then, OIF has grown to screen hundreds of local films at commercial theaters, with thousands having attended .